 Board members are selected based on the skill and experience they bring to the Company.
-The Company has not historically provided an orientation or education program for new directors as there is little turnover of members of the Board and eight of nine of the current directors have a history of directorship in other public corporations.
+The Company has not historically provided an orientation or education program for new directors as there is little turnover of members of the Board and four of the ten proposed directors have a history of directorship in other public corporations.
 Instead, the Company provides necessary education (through management and outside professional advisers) on specific issues as they arise.